 The NIAAA study was based on the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC), a nationally representative study of alcohol, drug, and mental disorders in the United States.
 It focused on 1,484 NESARC respondents who met all diagnostic criteria for alcohol dependence and included people who were in treatment for their AUD as well as people who were not.

-This wider sampling enabled the researchers to pinpoint five different types of alcoholics, based on the respondents’ family history of alcoholism, their age at the onset of alcohol problems, their symptoms of alcohol dependence and abuse, and the presence or non-presence of additional substance abuse or mental disorders.
+This broader sampling enabled the researchers to pinpoint five different types of alcoholics, based on the respondents’ family history of alcoholism, their age at the onset of alcohol problems, their symptoms of alcohol dependence and abuse, and the presence or non-presence of additional substance abuse or mental disorders.
 These five NIAAA subtypes are briefly described below, and then in more depth in the following section:

 - Young Adult Alcoholic – constituting 31.5% percent of US alcoholics, this subtype of young adult drinkers is characterized by low rates of both family alcoholism and co-occurring substance abuse and mental disorders.
 This subtype rarely seeks or receives help to treat their alcoholism.

-- Young Antisocial Alcoholic – constituting 21% percent of US alcoholics this subtype tends to be in their mid-twenties, and is characterized by an early onset of regular drinking and alcohol problems.
-Over 50% of the members of this subtype come from alcoholic families, and have been diagnosed as having an antisocial personality disorder.
-Over 75% smoke both marijuana and cigarettes, and many have co-occurring cocaine or opiate addictions.
+- Young Antisocial Alcoholic – constituting 21% percent of US alcoholics, this subtype tends to be in their mid-twenties and is characterized by an early onset of regular drinking and alcohol problems.
+Over 50% of the members of this subtype come from alcoholic families and have been diagnosed as having an antisocial personality disorder.
+Over 75% smoke both marijuana and cigarettes and many have co-occurring cocaine or opiate addictions.
 In contrast to the Young Adult subtype, about a third of these alcoholics seek help for their drinking problems.

 - Functional Alcoholic – constituting 19.5% percent of US alcoholics, this subtype is well-educated, middle-aged, and with a stable job and family.
 A third have a multi-generational family history of alcoholism, and a quarter has had episodes of depression sometime during their lives.
 Half of this subtype smoke cigarettes.

-- Chronic Severe Alcoholic – constituting 9% percent of US alcoholics, this subtype is typically composed of middle-aged adults who had early onset drinking problems.
+- Chronic Severe Alcoholic – constituting 9% percent of US alcoholics, this subtype is typically composed of middle-aged adults who had early-onset drinking problems.
 High percentages of them suffer from Antisocial Personality Disorder or display criminal behavior, and almost 80% come from families with a history of multi-generational alcoholism.
 This subtype also has the highest rates of co-occurring psychiatric problems, commonly including depression, bipolar disorder, and anxiety, and has the highest percentage of smokers and users of marijuana, cocaine, and opiates.
-On the other hand, this type has the highest rate (66%) of seeking help for their drinking problems, so is the most prevalent type of alcoholic found in treatment.
+On the other hand, this type has the highest rate (66%) of seeking help for their drinking problems, so is the most prevalent type of alcoholic found in the treatment.

 Characteristics of the NIAAA’s 5 Types of Alcoholics